 - It will likely take some time to adjust to living in tighter quarters.
 This means some, hopefully temporary, discomfort is essentially unavoidable.

-- If you entertain a lot, especially if you love to host multiple children and grandchildren at once, continuing this tradition may not be realistic once you move to a smaller home.
+- If you entertain frequently, especially if you love to host multiple children and grandchildren at once, continuing this tradition may not be realistic once you move to a smaller home.

 The Family Home Will Belong to Someone Else

-There are so many factors that go into moving in general that each situation is entirely unique.
-Therefore, there is no one-size-fits-all answer for whether you should downsize in retirement or not.
-The best thing you can do is take the time to balance all these pros and cons in relation to your own life.
+Many factors go into moving in general, and each situation is unique.
+So, there is no one-size-fits-all answer for whether you should downsize in retirement or not.
+The best thing you can do is take the time to balance all these pros and cons with your own life.
 A financial advisor can help you begin this process by explaining how various options will impact your overall retirement strategy.

 Of course, money isn’t the only piece of this equation.
 Sometimes, the love you have for your home is a stronger argument than all the rest.
 If you can keep your house and still be in good financial standing, don’t feel like you’re doing something wrong.
-The truth is that there are no hard and fast rules for retirement.
-You’re allowed to continue living your life the way you want, so go out there and do it!
+The truth is that there are no lifestyle rules for retirement.
+You’re allowed to continue living the way you want, so go out there and do it!